Finding a Zoom 707 II

 - Sampler Function.
 This is a major upgrade from the Zoom GFX 707 with up to 6 seconds recording time without SmartMedia and up to 8 minutes with SmartMedia.
 Loops can be stored for later recall/playback.
 A great way to capture ideas on the fly.

 These days finding a SmartMedia card might prove challenging though.
-The 707 II can use SmartMedia cards with a capacity from 16 to 128 MB (designed for 3.3V).
+The 707 II can use SmartMedia cards with a capacity from 16 to 128 MB (cards designed for 3.3V).

 - 60 User Programmable Patches (6 Banks, A through F, by 10 patches per Bank).